clseibold/Lydrige/ideas.md

- This file lists ideas of language features and changes.
+This file lists ideas of language features and changes that may or may not be implemented into the language.

 ## Static Typing syntax: (built into interpreter, based on strings and typeof) ##
 This is inferred: `def {name} 5`